 DRAFT OF A DIFFERENT SORT

-Although the Knicks likely missed out on a title, upon his return it became quite clear Braun hadn’t missed a basketball beat.
+With Braun’s absence the Knicks likely missed out on a title.
+This was evident upon Braun’s return because it was quite clear the man hadn’t missed a basketball beat.
 His shooting percentages rose considerably as he was able to maintain a scoring average comparable to his pre-Army days while taking fewer shots.
 Efficiency aficionados rejoice.

 Braun also became more and more of a facilitator on offense.
-His assists jumped from a mediocre 1.3 in 1948 to 5.5 by 1958, which was good enough for fifth in the NBA that season.
-This increasing shift from shooting guard to point guard for Braun can be partially explained by the surrounding roster.
-Early in his career he had the fortune of playing off of the great point guard Dick McGuire.
+His assists jumped from a mediocre 1.3 in 1948 to 5.5 by 1958, which was good enough for fifth in the NBA that latter season.
+This increasing shift from what we now know as shooting guard to point guard for Braun can be partially explained by the surrounding roster.
+Early in his career he had the fortune of playing off of the great passing machine Dick McGuire.
 Later in his career, he played alongside the scoring machine Richie Guerin.

 Braun’s return in the 1952-53 season boosted the Knicks to the best regular season record yet in franchise history with 47 wins and 23 losses.
 The .671 win percentage stood until the 1970 season when the club surpassed it on their way to an NBA title.

-The 1953 Knicks still did not capture the title.
-The Lakers once again stood in their way as Braun once again was the leading scorer for the Manhattanites.
+Or maybe not.
+Despite being back at full-strength, the 1953 Knicks still did not capture the title.
+The Lakers once again stood in their way as Braun resumed his role as the leading scorer for the Manhattanites.
 New York stole Game 1 in Minnesota, but Minneapolis swept the next four games to win the series.
 Braun averaged his usual 14.8 PPG as the club’s typically balanced offensive scoring load failed to breach the titanic Mikan.

 Unfortunately for Braun, this would easily be the closest he’d come to a title with his hometown team.

-The NBA had some seriously stupid playoff rules in 1954, so although the Knicks finished with the best record in the East (44-28), they were eliminated in an absurd round-robin tournament.
+The NBA had some seriously stupid playoff rules in 1954, so although the Knicks finished with the best record in the East (44-28), they were eliminated in an absurd round-robin tournament that was never implemented again.
 From there on the club slowly slid into mediocrity.

 By the 1958 season, the team had undergone a major overhaul.
 In two separate trades conducted in April 1957, Gallatin and Clifton and then McGuire were shipped off to the Detroit Pistons.
 This left Braun as the only player left from the early 1950s glory years.